microsoft/dbfs/README.md

 sudo yum install dbfs-0.2.5-0.x86_64.rpm
 ```

-Check if your installation was successfull by running:
+Check if your installation was successful by running:
     `dbfs -h`

 Note: DBFS for SUSE linux and apt-get/yum package installs for Ubuntu/Red Hat coming soon!